It’s not always easy to know what compassion looks like

 The high note ending

 We’re certainly living in interesting times.
 Don’t you see signs of the world waking up around you?
 I do.
-More and more people are “getting it,” and changing their lives to live more consciously.
+More and more people are “getting it,” and changing their lives to live more consciously and communicate more consciously.

 Our founding teacher Doug Sensei this morning pointed out that waking up is to see the suffering and to be with it – it’s not about escaping it.
 So if life is struggle, let’s make sure we flavor our struggle with learning about compassion, wisdom and love.
 And joy.